IndigoUnited/js-dejavu/README.md

 I've publish a new test revision on [jsperf](http://jsperf.com/oop-benchmark/13) comparing Classify with other OOP libraries.
 The version running is the regular (loose build).
 Classify uses a wrapper for the constructor function therefore its performance can't be compared to JSFace or my.Class.
-The constructor wrapper is needed in order to apply binds and to make mutable types unique for each instance (for example, if an property is an array, the array should not be shared among instances, but in JSFace and my.Class they actually are).
+The constructor wrapper is needed in order to apply binds and to make mutable types unique for each instance (for example, if an property is an array it should not be shared among instances, but in JSFace and my.Class they actually are).

 ## Usage ##